axelarnetwork/evm-cosmos-relayer/README.md

 ### Prerequisite

-1. You have to run [hermes](https://github.com/informalsystems/hermes) in your local machine.
-See the config [here](https://github.com/axelarnetwork/evm-cosmos-gmp-sample/blob/main/devnet-vx/sample-hermes-config.toml)

-2. Make sure docker engine is running.
+Make sure docker engine is running.
 We use docker for spin up local postgres db.

 ### Steps